Domination of the rectangular queen's graph: Construction of dominating sets

-It is clear from the definition that a 0-cover dominates every even square of \qq, and since every odd square of \qq\ is on one even-numbered orthogonal, all odd squares are also dominated: a 0-cover is a dominating set of \qq.
-Many 0-covers appear in the \href{http://www.sztaki.mta.hu/\%7Ebozoki/queens}{appendix}, and are labeled there as such.
+It is clear from the def{\kern0pt}inition that an orthodox cover dominates every even square of \qq, and since every odd square of \qq\ is on one even-indexed orthogonal, all odd squares are also dominated: an orthodox cover is a dominating set of \qq.
+Many orthodox covers appear in the \href{https://www.combinatorics.org/ojs/index.php/eljc/article/view/v26i4p45/HTML}{appendix}, and are labeled there as such.

-Since \qq\ has at least $\lfloor n/2 \rfloor$ even-numbered columns, an orthodox set on \qq\ has at least $\lfloor n/2 \rfloor$ members.
+Since \qq\ has at least $\lfloor n/2 \rfloor$ even-indexed columns, an orthodox set on \qq\ has at least $\lfloor n/2 \rfloor$ members.
 Generally, we expect that most of the squares of $D$ will be even-even, to help dominate the odd-odd squares diagonally.
 When $n$ is considerably larger than $m$, there are more possibilities of placing queens on odd squares that occupy even columns.
-Also, it is possible sometimes to achieve a dominating set of size less than $\lfloor n/2 \rfloor$ by a minor modification, as is shown in solution \href{http://www.sztaki.mta.hu/\%7Ebozoki/queens/07x12_5Q.html\#Solution1}{\#1} for \q{7}{12} in Table 1.
+Also, it is possible sometimes to achieve a dominating set of size less than $\lfloor n/2 \rfloor$ by a minor modif{\kern0pt}ication, as is shown in solution \href{https://www.combinatorics.org/files/v26i4p45/07x12_5Q.html\#Solution1}{\#1} for \q{7}{12} in Table 1.
 If the center of the square there labeled $(6, 3)$ is taken to be the origin of the coordinate system, the dominating set shown misses being an orthodox set only by not occupying the rightmost column.
 Thus the three odd-odd squares in that column are not covered along their column, as they would be by an orthodox set.
 But the queen on a dark square covers those three squares, and the odd squares of its column, and thus completes a dominating set of size 5.